This article is part of a larger series on VoIP.

 Types of Call Parking

-Not every parked call acts exactly the same.
-Some providers offer varying levels of functionality that impact both the agent and the customer experience.
-Here are descriptions of three types of call parking:
+Business phone providers offer different types of call park capabilities that affect both agent performance and customer experience.
+Here are the three different types of call parking:

-- Simple call parking: Park an active call in a virtual parking spot until the call can be retrieved.
+Park an active call in a virtual waiting room until an agent retrieves the call.

-- Advanced call parking: Park an active call in a virtual parking spot with on-hold music or recorded messages playing to keep the caller engaged.
+Place a current call in a virtual parking spot with on-hold music or recorded messages playing in the background.

 Call Parking Best Practices

 Deploying call parking in your call management system ensures a successful way of dealing with large volumes of incoming calls.
 However, it’s important to know the right and wrong ways to implement it.
 The following best practices cover specific tips on using call parking across phone systems and devices.

 Customize Call Parking Rules